-Your program will be executed as:
+Your program will be executed for grading as:

->> ./innerproduct [sizeofarray]
+./innerproduct [sizeofarray]

 where the parameter is optional and default is 1 million.
+(However, larger sizes might be necessary to measure differences in performance.)

 If the harness reports "incorrect" on your results, use cilkscreen to identify any data races that might exist in your code.
 (Don't forget that you must build the debug version of your code for cilkscreen to report line numbers where data races occur)